-How to install knock on AlmaLinux, Rocky Linux & RHEL
+How to install knock on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 A port-knocking server/client